VV Dongen

-VV Dongen is a football club from Dongen, Netherlands.
+VV Dongen is a football club based in Dongen, North Brabant, Netherlands.
 VV Dongen has approximately 900 members making 11 senior teams (1 women team), 12 junior teams (2 girl teams) and 25 pupil teams (23 girl teams).
 It plays at sports accommodation de Biezen in Dongen.

 History

 20th century

 The club was founded in 1923, when DVC and Olympia merged.
 The club's first name was Dongense Sportvereniging Dongen-Vooruit (Dongen Sports club Dongen Forward).
 The club colors were black and white.
 In 1944 the club's name was changed to VV Dongen.
 Four years earlier, the colors were changed to yellow and blue.

 21st century

 In 2008, Dongen won its first Tweede Klasse section championship.
 It promoted to the Eerste Klasse, and in 2010 to the Hoofdklasse through another section championship.
 In 2016 it won a section championship in the Hoofdklasse and promoted to the Derde Divisie.

-In 2017, at the end of the first season in the Derde Divisie, it ended third and participated in the qualification rounds for the Tweede Divisie.
-Subsequent season was still strong as Dongen ended fourth.
-In 2019, it ended 10th.
-Two Covid-19 interrupted season followed after which, in 2022, it finished at a decent 7th.
-Late October 2022, Dongen is dead last in the Derde Divisie with zero points out of 11 games.
+In the 2022–23 season, Dongen finished 17th and were relegated to the Vierde Divisie.

+In the 2023–24 season, the first one after being relegated, Dongen qualified for the promotion playoffs.